 Frequently Asked Questions about HB 3265 and HB 3223

-No. A Quinnipiac Poll from February 2018 showed that 67% of Americans support an outright ban on the sale of assault rifles.
+“Do Americans support this?”
+Yes.
+A Quinnipiac Poll from February 2018 showed that 67% of Americans support an outright ban on the sale of assault rifles.

 “What is a detachable magazine?”
 A detachable magazine is an ammunition feeding device that can be loaded or unloaded while detached from a firearm and readily inserted into a firearm.
 A fixed magazine is an ammunition feeding device that is contained in, or permanently attached to, a firearm.
 Fixed magazines cannot be removed without disassembly of the firearm action.

 “Which firearms are affected by these bills?”
 HB3265 provides a detailed definition of the firearms covered by the law as “assault weapons.”
 The firearms are defined in great detail, listing many models and manufacturers, and includes variations on these model, with minor differences.
 In addition, the term “assault weapon” is defined by a detailed description of generic features, so they are easily identified by firearms owners.

 “How will I have time to register my firearm or modify my ammunition?”
 Owners will have 6 months to modify ammunition magazines and a full year from the date of passage to register their assault weapons.